-TS AF MS M' r FS TF SF GF
+ТS 7 AF MS M T FS TF SF GF

-11 10 0110 1 011 0 0 00 00 00 00 010
+11 10 011 0 1 011 0 0 00 00 00 00 0101

-MR AB IM LB LA I RF.
-FF MF
+MR AB IM LB LA RF FF MF

-0 00 01 10 00 00 000 000 0 0
+0 00 0 1 10 00 00 00 0 000 0 0 0

-CF WR SC VF WF XF SH BE AA
+CF WR sc VF WF XF s Н В 3 AA

-00 0 - 000 000 00
+00 0 0 0 0 0.0 0 00 0.0 000 000 oo l

 This microinstruction manipulates no data paths nor does it initiate any memory cycles.
 Its sole purpose is to check for interrupts and, if there are none, cause a branch to the required microsequence.
-The TF field is equal to 0 and the GF field bit 0 is a one causing data transfer from the instruction buffer to the instruction register.
-With the SF field equal to 00 and the GF field bit 2 equal to one, interrupts and decoder addressing are enabled.
-The TS field defines the interrupts which are enabled -- all except 1/O interrupts unless the memory protect option is installed.
+The TF and SF fields are both equal to 00 and the GF field bit 0 is a one causing transfer of the instruction buffer to the instruction register.
+The GF field bit 2 is a one, thus enabling interrupts and decoder addressing.
+The TS field defines the interrupts which are enabled -- all except I/O interrupts unless the memory protect option is installed.
 The IM field specifies selection of the interrupt flag.
 If this flag were set, interrupts would be suppressed.
 The flag is reset by this microinstruction.
-If an interrupt were active and the interrupt flag had not been set, the next control store address would be 0DX where X designates the four bits supplied by the interrupt logic.
+If an interrupt were active and the interrupt flag had not been set, the next control store address would be ODX where X designates the four bits supplied by the interrupt logic.
 This would produce a branch to the interrupt microprogram sequence.

 Assuming no interrupts are present, the new control store address will be determined by the decoder logic.
 The instruction fetched from memory is assumed to be 10F9 (hexadecimal) or 010371 (octal).
 This is a V73 "LDA" instruction with direct addressing of location 00F9 (hexadecimal).
-The most significant four bits of the instruction buffer address the first decoder control store at location one.
-The next four bits address the second decoder control store at location 00.
-The decoder control store contents are:
+The most significant four bits of the instruction buffer address the first decode control store at location one.
+The next four bits address the second decode control store at location 00.
+The decode control store contents are:

-1st decoder
+1st decode